shinjimatsumoto/google_home_speech/README.md

 ###### local_ip

-local ip address of the computer which google_home_speech.py runs on.
-If this valiable is empty string, auto detection of local ip will be performed.
+local IP address of the computer which google_home_speech.py runs on.
+If this valiable is empty string, auto detection of local IP will be performed.
+defalut: ''

 ###### interface_name

 Interface name for local ip detection.
 If this variable is empty string, first found network interface will be chosen.
-If your computer is multi-homed host, you may have to set the friendly_name.
+If your computer is multi-homed host, you may have to set the interface_name.
+defalut: ''

+###### language

+Language to speak.
+defalut: 'ja'

+###### welcome_speech_text

+Text spoken at complete of initialization. default:'グーグルホームスピーチが起動しました。'

 ## usage